|Up to 75% OFF Inkjet Cartridges, all major brands, HERE!|

 Breakthrough pain is a type of pain that may occur in those who experience chronic pain.
 A sudden, intense spike of pain can happen after a sudden movement, coughing, or other activities.
 Some drugs can help control it, but they bring risks of their own.
 Find out more about coping with breakthrough pain.

 Does forskolin work?
 Uses, risks, and benefits

-Forskolin is a weight loss supplement that recently experienced a surge in popularity, but does it really work?
-We look at the benefits and risks.
+Forskolin is a plant-based product that is used as a weight loss supplement.
+It is thought to help people lose weight by creating certain enzymes, and it may also have a range of medicinal uses.
+It has recently experienced a surge in popularity, but does it really work?
+We look at the benefits and risks of forskolin.

 Study points to a growing trend in opioid use over the past 2 decades

 The prevalence of prescription opioid use increased from 4.1% of US adults in 1999-2000 to 6.8% in 2013-2014, according to a recent Pharmacoepidemiology and Drug Safety study.

 Medicines can often interact with pre-existing conditions.
 In this article, we look at the effects of ibuprofen in people with asthma.